Refrigerant Repair: When to fix your freon leak

 A professional HVAC contractor can use an AC leak detector to determine if you have an AC refrigerant leak in your system.
 However, sealing that hole with a product like AC Leak Freeze is not a permanent fix.

 Why is this not a long-term solution?
-More than likely you’ll develop another Freon leak in the future as your system weakens from the first leak.
+More than likely, you’ll develop another Freon leak in the future as your system weakens from the first leak.
+We’ll discuss here when it makes sense to try to repair the leak or recharge the system.

+The first option is recharging your central AC unit.
 Adding refrigerant to your air conditioner is a short term, and sometimes expensive, solution and will not fix the problem forever.
 If there is a Freon leak in your air conditioner, in most instances it will eventually leak out again and will need to be recharged.
 The only time this is not the case is if the leak is due to a loose part that can be tightened.
 This is usually the case when the leak is occurring on a newly installed system.
-In most other instances, this is not typically the situation, but can be a possibility for certain small air conditioner refrigerant leak problems as well.
+If the source of the leak can be found and easily fixed by tightening a part or a small solder, then it absolutely makes sense to repair and move on!
+If finding the source of the leak is difficult or impossible, if it is likely that there is more than one leak or if you have an old unit using expensive R22 refrigerant, then we would not recommend wasting money on recharging the AC.

 How Long Will My AC Charge Last?